-Bennett was publisher of New Zealand Reseller News for IDG.
-He is co-author of the best-selling Usbourne Guide to the Microcomputer.
+He is co-author of the best-selling Usborne Guide to the Microcomputer.

-Bennett has a degree in Physics from Manchester University in the UK and remains interested in science.
-He lives on Auckland’s North Shore with his wife and two daughters.
+Bennett has a Physics BSc from Manchester University and remains interested in science.
+He lives in Auckland.